aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/add-image-alpha-blending/_index.md

 import com.aspose.imaging.internal.Utils;
 ```

+## Step‑by‑Step Guide

-## Step 1: Initialize the Directories
+### Step 1: Initialize the Directories

-Start by initializing the directories for your image files.
-This step is essential to ensure that Aspose.Imaging can locate the images you want to blend.
+Set up the input and output directories so Aspose.Imaging can locate your files.

 ```java
 // The path to the documents' directory.